633 FW 1

 (2) Soliciting donations: Commonly referred to as “fundraising,” soliciting for donations includes seeking donated funds or other non-monetary or in-kind gifts such as services, items, and real property from a non-Federal entity, group, or individual without consideration or an exchange of value (see section 1.10B).

 C. As stated in section 1.12A(7), we cannot include activities for operation and administration of a nonprofit organization as volunteer services.
-Examples of operation and administration include, but are not limited to, serving on a Friends Board of Directors; the administration of a Board of Directors and its employees; completing State and Federal nonprofit requirements, such as writing bylaws and applying for 501(c)3 status; board meetings that are focused on the business and management of the board and organization, the operation and administration of a nature store; developing organizational documents, executing business transactions, and completing grant applications on behalf of Friends; maintaining the Friends Web site or social media sites; and creating newsletters.
+Examples of operation and administration include, but are not limited to: serving on a Friends Board of Directors; the administration of a Board of Directors and its employees; completing State and Federal nonprofit requirements, such as writing bylaws and applying for tax-exempt status under Section 501(c)(3) of the Internal Revenue Code; board meetings that are focused on the business and management of the board and organization, the operation and administration of a nature store; developing organizational documents, executing business transactions, and completing grant applications on behalf of Friends; maintaining the Friends website or social media sites; and creating newsletters.

 1.13 What activities must Project Leaders ensure that Friends do not participate in on Service-managed property?
 Project Leaders must not: